-Haibei Prefecture is 413 kilometers long from east to west, 261 kilometers wide from north to south, and the total land area is of 34,389.89 square kilometers.
+Haibei Prefecture is 413 kilometers long from east to west, 261 kilometers wide from north to south, and total land area is of 34,389.89 square kilometers.

-From the perspective of geomorphology, there are tectonic landforms, flowing water landforms, aeolian landforms and glacier landforms; from the perspective of geomorphological form, there are valleys, basins, hills, low mountains, middle high mountains and high mountains.
-According to the characteristics of Haibei topography, the whole prefecture is divided into three geomorphological areas:
+From perspective of geomorphology, there are tectonic landforms, flowing water landforms, aeolian landforms and glacier landforms; from perspective of geomorphological form, there are valleys, basins, hills, low mountains, middle high mountains and high mountains.
+According to characteristics of Haibei topography, the whole prefecture is divided into three geomorphological areas:

--3),The landform area of the Haomen River Valley includes all of Menyuan County, with Jingyangling in the northwest, Lenglongling in the north, and Daban Mountain in the south.
-Between the two mountain ranges, it is the Mesozoic and Cenozoic that are widely distributed and deposited during the Quaternary.
-In the rift basin, the low mountains and five mountains in the northwest are widely spread, and the east is a deep mountain valley area.
-The Haomen River flows through it from northwest to southeast.
+-3), Landform area of Haomen River Valley includes all of Menyuan County, with Jingyangling in northwest, Lenglongling in north, and Daban Mountain in south.
+Between two mountain ranges, it is Mesozoic and Cenozoic that are widely distributed and deposited during Quaternary.
+In rift basin, the low mountains and five mountains in northwest are widely spread, and There is a deep mountain valley area in east.
+Haomen River flows through it from northwest to southeast.

 Population and ethnic group

-As of the end of 2017, the permanent population of Haibei Prefecture was 283,000.
-The minority population is 201,200, accounting for 67.79%.
-Among the permanent population, the Han nationality accounts for 36%; the minority population accounts for 64%.
+Among permanent population, Han nationality accounts for 36%; minority population accounts for 64%.
 Among them: Tibetan people account for 24%; Hui people account for 31%; Mongolian people account for 5.00%; Tu people account for 2.64%; Salar people account for 0.33%; other ethnic minorities account for 0.27%.

 In 4th year of Emperor Ping of the Han Dynasty (AD 4), Haibei area was under the jurisdiction of central government of Han dynasty